FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

-One important thing to notice is the endpoint to which we are making requests, i.e., `/oauth2/authorize`.
+One important thing to notice is the endpoint to which we are making requests: `/oauth2/authorize`.
 This endpoint will provide us with an Authorization Code, which we will discuss in a bit.
 You can [read more about it here](https://fusionauth.io/docs/v1/tech/oauth/endpoints#authorize).

-Another thing is the `stateValue` or the state parameter, which is generally used as a Cross Site Request Forgery (CSRF) token.
-Any value provided in this field will be returned on a successful redirect, and if it isn't present, the communication may be compromised.
-We will later use this value in `oauth-callback` route.
+Another thing is the `stateValue` or the state parameter, which is generally used as a Cross Site Request Forgery (CSRF) protection token.
+Any value provided in this field must be returned on a successful redirect, and if it isn't present, the communication may have been compromised.
+We will later use this value in the `oauth-callback` route.
 You can [read more about this here](https://openid.net/specs/openid-connect-core-1_0.html).

-Let’s discuss the other parameters we have used above. `redirect_uri` informs FusionAuth where to redirect the user to after login. `response_type` tells FusionAuth which OAuth flow we’re using (Authorization Code in this example).
+Let's discuss the other parameters we have used above. `redirect_uri` informs FusionAuth where to redirect the user after login. `response_type` tells FusionAuth which OAuth grant we're using (Authorization Code in this example).

 Try navigating to http://localhost:9000/login.
-And if everything is correct, you will see an error.
-Yes your code is working fine, no need to recheck.
-You will see an `invalid_client` error.
+If everything is correct, you will see an `invalid_client` error.
+Yes, your code is working fine, no need to recheck.

-If you review `login.js` above, you will find that `REDIRECT_URI` is set to `http://localhost:9000/oauth-callback` in our `.env` file but we haven’t actually created that route yet.
+If you take another look at `login.js`, you will find that `REDIRECT_URI` is set to the value of `http://localhost:9000/oauth-callback` in our `.env` file.
+But we haven't actually created that route yet.
 So this error makes sense.
-We're actually logged in because we signed into the FusionAuth Dashboard from our previous configuration.
+We're actually logged in because we signed into the FusionAuth dashboard during our setup of FusionAuth.

 If you were using a new browser or an incognito window, you might see the login screen instead: